lemonase/lemonase.github.io/content/posts/fetching-data.md

 **Dear Reader:**
-This post is aimed at beginners so if you are already familiar with how APIs work, this is probably not the post for you, but you are welcome to skim.
+This post is aimed at beginners so if you are already familiar with how APIs work, you might not get mcuh from my explanation, but you are welcome to skim.

+---

 One of the most common activities a Web Developer will do is fetch data from some API, parse it, and then do *something* with that data, like displaying it on the page.